Floppy/Marlin-Bitmaps/README.md

 Pull requests are welcomed:

-  * Please add your header file to the appropriate directory with a unique name
+  * Please add your Marlin 2 compatible header file to the appropriate directory with a unique name
   * Include an image of the resulting display in the PR
   * If you can, include an ASCII Art version of the image in the code - the generator tool can do this for you.